Capillary/api-documentation/source/includes/_staffUser.md

 }
 ```

-Generates access token of the staff.
-For this, you need to validate and log in to the staff account.
+Generates access token of the current staff.
+Use the staff login credentials to authenticate.

 ### Resource Information
 Info | Value